GigTrack (Android App)

 Create and store a list of concerts/live events you have attended.
-Built in Java, consisting of both a RESTful back-end API, and front end Android app.
+The backend is built in Java, consisting of both a RESTful back-end API.
+Whilst the front end is built using native Android and Swift for iOS.

 Go to lots of concerts?
 See many bands play live?
 Then this app's for you!